syncfusion-content/blazor-docs/blazor/treegrid/events.md

 ---
 layout: post
-title: Events in Blazor Tree Grid Component | Syncfusion
+title: Events in Blazor TreeGrid Component | Syncfusion
-description: Learn about Events in Blazor Tree Grid component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Events
+# Events in Blazor TreeGrid Component

 In this section, we have provided the list of events of the Tree Grid component which will be triggered for appropriate Tree Grid actions.